-- CSCI-UA 2/3 (Introduction to Computer Programming No prior experience/limited prior experience) (Python) can be imported .
+- If you took CSCI-UA 2/3 (Introduction to Computer Programming), prior to spring 2021, you can import this class to count for the CDS concentration.
 However, this class cannot be counted together with TECH-UB 23 towards the requirements for the concentration, as they have substantial overlap.
-Starting in spring 2021, students will no longer be permitted to take the CAS Introduction to Programming course to count as a Computing and Data Science elective course.

 - CSCI-UA 102 (Data Structures) can be imported as it does not overlap in content with other Stern courses.

 - Other Computer Science courses with permission of the faculty adviser.

 - CSCI-UA 4 (Introduction to Web Design and Computer Principles) and CSCI-UA 101 (Introduction to Computer Science) do not count towards the Computing & Data Science concentration.

 - DS-UA 111 (Data Science for Everyone) does not count for the concentration.

 - DS-UA 112 (Introduction to Data Science) counts towards the concentration and is equivalent to TECH-UB 57 (Data Mining for Business Analytics).
 In academic years when TECH-UB 57 is not offered, students can take DS-UA 112 and it will count towards the concentration without counting as a "non-Stern" course.

 - Other, more advanced courses from the Center for Data Science (e.g., DS-UA 201 (Causal Inference), DS-UA 202 (Responsible Data Science), and other Advanced Topics in Data Science) can be imported and counted as the one non-Stern course permitted to import toward concentration requirements.

 - Explore the Business Analytics track to supplement your concentration with additional coursework in tech, statistics, and math.

 Speak with juniors and seniors with knowledge and experience in a wide range of popular industries.Meet with a peer mentor